remijouannet/jenkins-pipeline-library/README.md

 # Behavior
 ## add_node
-It will search a AMI named 'jenkins-node-centos7' and run it with a second disk, the instance will be run in the same VPC subnet of your jenkins master
+It will search an AMI named 'jenkins-node-centos7' and run it with a second disk, the instance will be run in the same VPC subnet of your jenkins master

 ## delete_node